There’s a place where mountains disappear into alpine lakes, wildlife roams free and abundant, and breathtaking views await around every turn.

 Bird Woman Falls Overlook

-Continuing on the main road, it’s all downhill from here, elevation wise!
+Continuing on the main road, it’s all downhill from here… elevation wise, that is, the good views only continue!

-Trail of Cedars Nature Trail and Avalanche Lake
+Trail of the Cedars Nature Trail and Avalanche Lake

 Don’t forget travel insurance!